Introduction to Utilization Management

 Required Nursing Education and Skills

-To become a UM nurse, one must graduate from an accredited school of nursing, pass the National Certification Licensure Exam (NCLEX-RN), and obtain a license through the state board of nursing.
-Most employers prefer nurses who have obtained a Bachelor of Science in Nursing (BSN) degree and who possess at least two to three years of clinical experience in an acute care setting.
+To become a UM nurse, one must graduate from an accredited nursing school, pass the National Certification Licensure Exam (NCLEX-RN), and obtain a license through the state board of nursing.
+Most employers prefer nurses with a Bachelor of Science in Nursing (BSN) degree who possess at least two to three years of clinical experience in an acute care setting.
 Having a Basic Life Support (BLS) certification is also required.
-A master’s degree is not often required for UM work, but the additional education can yield higher pay and career advancement opportunities (2, 10).
+A master’s degree is not often needed for UM work, but the additional education can yield higher pay and career advancement opportunities (2, 10).

-Certification is not always required by employers, but this additional knowledge is preferred.
-The Case-Management Nurse – Board Certified (CMGT-BC), Health Care Quality & Management (HCQM), and Healthcare Risk Management Certificate (HRM) certifications are the most popular (2, 10).
-Certification courses take three to four months to complete, on average (10).
+Employers do not always require certification, but this additional knowledge is preferred.
+The Case-Management Nurse—Board Certified (CMGT-BC), Health Care Quality & Management (HCQM), and Healthcare Risk Management Certificate (HRM) certifications are the most popular (2, 10).
+On average, certification courses take three to four months to complete (10).

-For nurses who have previously worked in another specialty and who wish to become a UM nurse, the specialty certifications that are most desired by employers are Certified Case Manager (ACM), Legal Nurse Consultant Certified (LNCC), Certified Managed Care Nurse (CMCN), Certified Nurse Educator (CNE), Family Nurse Practitioner (FNP), Certified Hospice and Palliative Nurse (CHPN), Certified Forensic Nurse (CFN), Critical Care Nurse (CCRN), and Certified Clinical Research Professional (CCRP) (10).
+For nurses who have previously worked in another specialty and who wish to become a UM nurse, the specialty certifications that employers most desire are Certified Case Manager (ACM), Legal Nurse Consultant Certified (LNCC), Certified Managed Care Nurse (CMCN), Certified Nurse Educator (CNE), Family Nurse Practitioner (FNP), Certified Hospice and Palliative Nurse (CHPN), Certified Forensic Nurse (CFN), Critical Care Nurse (CCRN), and Certified Clinical Research Professional (CCRP) (10).

 • Clinical expertise: UM nurses must be familiar with current evidence-based clinical practices, especially in the acute care setting.
-Strong clinical knowledge is essential to understanding treatments and therapies, and then comparing them to insurance regulations.
-Being skilled in evaluating medical data, treatment plans, and patient outcomes is essential.
+Strong clinical knowledge is essential to understanding treatments and therapies and comparing them to insurance regulations.
+Being skilled in evaluating medical data, treatment plans, and patient outcomes is also essential.

-• Technological proficiency: Nurses must be confident in using technology, such as the electronic health record (EHR), to retrieve and interpret data.
-Understanding how to use technology to access laboratory results, dietician records, surgeon’s notes, and the like is imperative.
-The nurse should also be proficient in using health insurance portals and platforms to review claims, and electronic mail to communicate with the interdisciplinary team members and payors.
+• Technological proficiency: Nurses must be confident using technology, such as the electronic health record (EHR), to retrieve and interpret data.
+Understanding how to use technology to access laboratory results, dietitian records, surgeon’s notes, and the like is imperative.
+The nurse should also be proficient in using health insurance portals and platforms to review claims and electronic mail to communicate with the interdisciplinary team members and payors.

-• Leadership skills: Leading and directing the utilization review staff at a health care organization is an important role of the utilization management nurse.
-It is the nurse’s responsibility to ensure that appropriate staff are trained, policies and procedures are followed, and compliance with the medical and insurance industries is maintained.
+• Leadership skills: Leading and directing the utilization review staff at a health care organization is a vital role of the utilization management nurse.
+The nurse must ensure that appropriate staff are trained, policies and procedures are followed, and compliance with the medical and insurance industries is maintained.
 Deep knowledge of the inner workings of the healthcare industry, types of health insurance available, and how payor systems work is crucial to the utilization management nurse’s success as a leader.

-• Critical thinking ability: Analyzing large amounts of data, organizing records, prioritizing tasks, navigating complex paperwork, and evaluating outcomes are the foundation of utilization management.
-Understanding cost implications is another important aspect of the role.
-UM nurses must possess very strong critical thinking skills to be successful in this specialty.
+• Critical thinking ability: Utilization management’s foundation is analyzing large amounts of data, organizing records, prioritizing tasks, navigating complex paperwork, and evaluating outcomes.
+Understanding cost implications is another crucial aspect of the role.
+UM nurses must possess powerful critical thinking skills to be successful in this specialty.

 • Ability to work independently: UM nurses are expected to work independently without much guidance from superiors.
-These nurses must be self-starters who enjoy working in a fast-paced environment where utilizing sound decision-making skills is essential.
-Some UM nurses work from home where they must be able to ignore distractions.
-UM nurses, like all nurses, must be able to stay calm in chaotic situations, set and maintain clear boundaries with patients and families, and maintain a professional demeanor in situations that may involve conflict.
+These nurses must be self-starters who enjoy working in a fast-paced environment where sound decision-making skills are essential.
+Some UM nurses work from home, where they must be able to ignore distractions.
+Like all nurses, UM nurses must be able to stay calm in chaotic situations, set and maintain clear boundaries with patients and families, and maintain a professional demeanor in situations that may involve conflict.

-• Relevant knowledge: Nurses should possess knowledge about healthcare systems, insurance reimbursement guidelines, and industry and facility regulations.
-This knowledge aids nurses in making informed decisions, maintaining organizational compliance, and executing policies to ensure patients receive quality care during the resource utilization process.
+• Relevant knowledge: Nurses should be knowledgeable about healthcare systems, insurance reimbursement guidelines, and industry and facility regulations.
+This knowledge aids nurses in making informed decisions, maintaining organizational compliance, and executing policies to ensure patients receive quality care during resource utilization.

 Ask yourself...